sergioagomes/Clojure-Studies/logs/Logs.md

 ## Day 30: OCT 31, 2023

-- **Today`s Progress**: Today I back to watch build a real-world-app in clojure, also trying code after saw the video but some parts to configure still weird to me, need studie more about that, also kept my read about programming Clojure.
+- **Today`s Progress**: Today I back to watch build a real-world-app in clojure, also trying code after saw the video but some parts to configure still weird to me, need study more about that, also kept my read about programming Clojure.

 - **Link to Project**: [Real-World-App]()